 Legacy Project

-A problem I see as a diasporic COFA youth is the lack of access to higher education.
-We come from a culture that is so deeply entrenched with both the arts and sciences and yet we often find ourselves embracing it in our careers or academia.
-I view this as a huge loss of potential, not only individually, but for the preservation of our cultures in society.
-Higher education is becoming more and more vital to thrive in the diaspora.
-It aids in creating generational wealth, which would allow for better establishment of families both at home and abroad.
-It serves us to represent ourselves in a scope outside of our community as well.
-Historically, academics have also been at the forefront of intellectual and social advocacy movements.
-With many of our languages near extinction and many of our islands in jeopardy due to climate change ignorance, a long-term solution to gaining seats at these decision-making tables would be to get more COFA youth into academia.
+We come from cultures that are so deeply entrenched with both the arts and sciences.
+Yet, we often find ourselves not embracing it in our careers or academia.
+I view this as a huge loss of potential not only individually but for the preservation of our cultures at a collective and long-term scale.
+Higher education is becoming more and more vital to thrive in the diasporic communities of the continental U.S. Economically, it aids in creating generational wealth, which would allow for easier mobility for families between the continental U.S. and the islands throughout the Pacific.
+Academia also serves as a space to present and re-present ourselves to those outside of our community.
+Academics have always been at the forefront of intellectual and social advocacy movements.
+Joakim Peter and his lifelong work is a primary example.

-Within my community alone, there were dozens of youths in my cohort full of potential, but I could only count on one hand how many went to college.
-While we can attribute this to a lack of resources — I believe it is more accurate to say that we lack the knowledge of available resources.
-Many parents in my community did not know how to really help their kids even prepare for college, including my own.
-Additionally, since many COFA youth are low-income, college seems to be out of reach compared to a more tempting arrangement through enlistment, which is often backed by many of the first-generation COFA migrant parents who enlisted to get here.
+In terms of research, opportunities in higher education allow us the agency and power to investigate and preserve the many nuances of our peoples and islands.
+With growing concerns for language revitalization, the climate crisis, and the general precarity facing our people in the shadows of global superpowers, it is important to continue to push for more seats at decision-making tables.
+There are many routes to these tables, but the one I am focused on is through higher education.
+Within my community alone, of the dozens of youths full of potential, I could only count on one hand how many went to college.
+While we can attribute this to a lack of resources—I believe it is also precise to say that it is a general lack the knowledge of available resources for those of COFA status.
+Many parents in my community did not know how to really help their kids prepare for college, including my own.
+Additionally, since many COFA youth are low-income, college seems to be out of reach compared to a more tempting arrangement through enlistment.
+This choice is often backed by many of the first-generation COFA migrant parents who enlisted to get here over the option of student loan debt.

-For my legacy project, I would like to develop a comprehensive information hub for those interested in college.
-One that is accessible to COFA people everywhere, with translations for the major COFA languages – for us, by us.
-The main function of this hub would be to educate and inform any interested individuals, especially COFA parents, on the ins and outs of the U.S. college admissions process.
-With both parents and youth informed and prepped, I envision a proper pipeline for future academics and higher positions of power in all industries for our people.
+Update 8/29/25 For my legacy project, I initially wanted to develop a comprehensive information hub for those interested in college.
+One that was accessible to COFA people everywhere, withtranslations for the major COFA language—for us, by us.
+The main function of this hub would have been to educate and inform any interested individuals, especially COFA parents, on the ins and outs of the U.S. college admissions process.

 Jayvaughn Peter